wonderix/rmk/README.md

 # rmk

-rmk is a translation tool with a mix of features of make, rake maven, Scons and gradle.
+rmk is a software construction tool with a mix of features of make, rake maven, Scons and gradle.
 Unlike these tools rmk follows the idea that translation rules are not configured but implemented like normal code.
 Make targets become simple method calls.
 All configuration parameters are passed explicitly.

+## Features

+* Support for java projects
+* Support for C++ projects
+* Support for maven dependencies
+* Project dependencies
+* Automatic dependency management for C and C++

 ## C++ Example